pallets/flask/docs/installation.rst

 Your shell prompt will change to show the name of the activated environment.

-In windows, PowerShell scripts such as the venv activation script are blocked by default.
-To fix this, you should open PowerShell and run the command Set-ExecutionPolicy AllSigned or another policy that allows PowerShell scripts.
+PowerShell scripts such as the venv activation script are blocked by default in Windows.
+To fix this, run the Set-ExecutionPolicy command to set the policy to AllSigned or another policy that allows scripts.
 Learn more at https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.security/set-executionpolicy?view=powershell-7.5

 Install Flask